jojo-webdeveloper/exam-1210-app/README.md

    *This will set up the two main tables: `users` and `user_tasks`*

 7. **Access the application**
-   - Open your browser and navigate to: `http://localhost`
+   - Open your browser and navigate to: `http://localhost:9001`
-   - Register a new account or login to start managing tasks
+   - Register a new account and login to start managing tasks

 ### Development Commands